A Local’s Guide to Paris’ Arrondissements

 WHERE TO SLEEP: Best hotels in Saint-Germain-des-Prés

-Prices: € € € | Paris Points of Interest: 🙂 🙂 🙂 | Paris Like a Local: 🙁
+Prices: € € € | Paris Points of Interest: 🙂 🙂 🙂 | Local Feel: 🙁

-The 7th Arrondissement of Paris is the bourgeois district of the Eiffel Tower, and the Invalides, as well as big avenues and beautiful private mansions, transformed today into embassies and government buildings.
+The 7th Arrondissement of Paris is the bourgeois district of the Eiffel Tower and the Invalides, as well as big avenues and beautiful private mansions, transformed today into embassies and government buildings.

 MAIN SIGHTS: the Eiffel Tower, Les Invalides, and the tomb of Napoleon I.